Time for a change of fund?

 If your only reason for having hospital insurance relates to the LHC or MLS, you could take the least expensive hospital cover policy you can find and upgrade later – see our review of cheap hospital health insurance.

 But if you want to be protected, you need to check how your policy measures up against others.
 There may be a product that's better suited to your needs and cheaper than what you have now.
-Compare health insurance now to find the best policy for your needs.

 Unlike with hospital cover, government carrots and sticks don't apply to extras cover, so you can cancel it without any impact on your tax or having to pay more if you wish to take it up again later.